Managing Device Groups¶

 Tab 1: Device Paths¶

-This tab lists all configured UNC paths with full ownership and status detail.
+This tab lists all configured target paths with full ownership and status detail.

 Path properties¶